Updated January 10, 2023

 Link to Past Course: https://github.com/nadia-polikarpova/cse291-program-synthesis/wiki

-CSE 291 (F00) - Advanced Studies in Classical Operating Systems with Prof. Joe Pasquale
+CSE 291 (E00) - Adv Studies in Classical OS with Prof. Joseph Pasquale

 Recommended Preparation for Those Without Required Knowledge: Reading list for CSE221 (or any graduate-level operating systems course based on a similar reading list)